 How does community choice (electricity) aggregation impact my electricity bill?

 The goal of CCA is primarily savings and long-term price stability, though savings cannot be guaranteed, due to the fact that there is no visibility into future rates.
 Participants will see no change in their utility bill other than a change in price on energy supply.
 They will continue to receive a single bill, make one payment, and continue to receive the same level of service from Eversource.

 What other Massachusetts municipalities participate in aggregation programs?

-Arlington will be joining over 60 Massachusetts municipalities, including Somerville, Winchester, and Brookline, to take advantage of the state law that allows this type of municipal aggregation.
-View a list of them on them here.
+Arlington joined over 60 Massachusetts municipalities, including Brookline, Somerville, and Winchester to take advantage of the state law that allows this type of municipal aggregation.
+View a list of them here.

 Will the single bill come from Eversource?

 Yes, your single bill will continue to come from Eversource.